I will be the first to admit that I am trash for

 George R.R.
 Martin's A Song of Ice and Fire series.
 I love the world-building, the intricate plotting, the not-so-subtle parallels to real world history.
-I am willing to wait through another five to ten years of Martin teasing us with that Winds of Winter release date.
-But I will also readily admit that we're in desperate need of some new fantasy stories.
+I am willing to wait through another five to ten years of Martin teasing us with that But I will also readily admit that we're in desperate need of some new fantasy stories.
+Winds of Winter release date.
 Game of Thrones is great and all, but we've been stuck in a "Faux-Europe Fantasy World Starring Faux-Europeans" rut for a long, long time now.
 It's been done.
 Let's pick something a little more creative for the next international high fantasy sensation.
 Here are a few wildly imaginative books by POC authors that just might be the next Game of Thrones.

 Now, when I say the "next Game of Thrones," I don't mean that all of these books are strictly swords-and-sorcery stories about would-be monarchs fighting over a fancy chair (although there's plenty of that, too).
 Some of them are set in a fantastical past, or far in the future.
 Some of them subvert classic fantasy tropes, while others take the genre in new directions entirely.
 All of them are worth reading, so stop moping over

 The Dandelion Dynasty is a sweeping epic that begins with two men: Kuni Garu, a charming bandit, and Mata Zyndu, the stoic son of a deposed duke.
 The two have precious little in common, but they find themselves on the same side of a risky uprising, fighting side by side against armies, airships, and shapeshifting gods to defeat the emperor himself and save the realm.
 Once the realm is saved, however, they have very different ideas of what to do with it.

+Click here to buy.
 'The Broken Crown' by Michelle West

 The Broken Crown, the Sun Sword series is jam-packed with epic fantasy realms, thrilling battles, and all the magically-tinged court intrigue that any reader could possibly want.
 We follow a skilled general and a master of the magical arts — two people never meant to rule — as they attempt to take over the powerful Dominion.
 It's the height of high fantasy, with a multitude of nuanced lady protagonists and brilliantly orchestrated plot twists.
 Click here to buy.
 'Dragon Sword and Wind Child' by Noriko Ogiwara

 Saya has lived her life among the people of Light, far away from the war between the Light and the Dark.
 She detests the Dark and all it stands for... until the day she discovers that she is a reincarnated princess of the Children of the Dark.
 Now two armies are coming to claim her, for Saya is the only one with the power to end a war that has lasted for generations.